Tiamat-Tech/elements/README.md

 The **@candycode/elements** library consists of atomic components used to assemble custom React components with animations and interactivity powered by `react-spring` and `react-use-gesture` respectively.

-See [this CodeSandbox example](https://codesandbox.io/s/candycodeelements-demo-60m25?file=/src/app.js) for a quick demonstration of how several different custom &lt;Carousel&gt; components—each having their own unique appearance and behavior—can be assembled using the same atomic components from this package, .
+See [this CodeSandbox example](https://codesandbox.io/s/candycodeelements-demo-60m25?file=/src/app.js) for a quick demonstration of how several different custom &lt;Carousel&gt; components—each having their own unique appearance and behavior—can be assembled using the same set of atomic components from this library.

 Note that peer dependencies are not bundled with this library and must be installed separately.
 This library is intended for use in React projects that already have `react-spring` and related packages installed for other purposes.